A&E and 999

 Accident and Emergency (A&E) departments assess and treat patients with serious injuries or illnesses.
 Generally, you should visit A&E or call 999 for life-threatening emergencies, such as:

-In Hull, A&E is based at the Hull Royal Infirmary site.
+In Hull, A&E is at Hull Royal Infirmary.

 Hull Royal Infirmary